New to Discord?

-Check out our Twitter for the release of 7 warm up flags prior to the event.
+Check out our Twitter for the release of WARM-UP flags prior to the event.

-In 2021, the NorthSec admins will be reachable on Discord.
-It completely replaces the Slack used in 2020 and will be the primary method of instant communication for the community.
+NorthSec admins are reachable on Discord which completely replaces the Slack used in 2020 and will be the primary method of instant communication for the community.

 We strongly suggest that you get in touch with your team as early as possible during the competition using the private channels that will be auto assigned to you following the CTF platform registration (Discourse forum).